MiCurry/getoptf/README.md

     * Or we could just do the normal getopt way which is -f file1 -f file2 -f file3 etc.

+Actual Design
+* Options from the optString are parsed into a linked list of options.
+At first implementation they are listed in first in last out (FILO) order, so the last option is listed first and the first option is listed first.
+Examine, if any, benefits to having either FIFO or FILO.
+It may not even matter!

 ## Programmer

 * Parse a string of arguments and allocate an 'argument' type with the arguments